hsnlab/escape/escape/doc/source/index.rst

       ...                   optional POX modules

-During a test or development the ``--debug`` flag is almost necessary.
+During a test or development the ``--debug`` flag is almost necessary for detailed logging.

-If you want to run a test topology, use the ``--full`` flag to initiate the Infrastructure layer also.
+To run a test topology, use the ``--full`` flag to initiate the Mininet-based Infrastructure layer.
-ESCAPEv2 will parse the topology description form file (``escape-mn-topo.nffg`` by default) and start the Infrastructure layer with the Mininet-based emulation.
+ESCAPE will parse the topology description form file (``escape-mn-topo.nffg`` by default) and start the Infrastructure layer with the Mininet-based emulation.

-If the request is in a file it's more convenient to give it with the ``--service`` initial parameter and not bother with the REST-API.
+If the request is in a file, it's more convenient to pass it to ESCAPE with the ``--service`` initial parameter and avoid assembling the service request for the REST-API.

 .. warning::

     If the service request is given by the ``--service`` parameter, the topmost REST-API of the *Service* layer will not be started!

-If you want to initiate the Mininet-based infrastructure layer and use ESCAPE as the local orchestrator you can use the ``--agent`` flag.
+To initiate the Mininet-based infrastructure layer and use ESCAPE as the local orchestrator, set the ``--agent`` flag.

-With ``--agent`` flag ESCAPEv2 will initiate the ROS API for communication with upper layers instead of initiate the upper Service Layer.
+With ``--agent`` flag ESCAPE will initiate the ROS API for communication with upper layers instead of initiating the whole Service Layer.
-Note to mention that this flag also effects on different parts of the ESCAPEv2's operation therefore it is not equivalent with the pair of ``--full --rosapi``!
+Note to mention that this flag also effects on different parts of the ESCAPE's operation therefore it is not equivalent with the pair of ``--full --rosapi``!

 An additional configuration file can be given with the ``--config`` flag.
-The configuration file is loaded during initialization and ESCAPEv2 only updates the default configuration instead of replaces it in order to minimize the sizes of the additional parameters.
+The configuration file is loaded during initialization and ESCAPE only updates the default configuration instead of replacing it in order to minimize the sizes of the additional parameters.

-The most common changes in the configurations is the file path of the initial topology which is used by the Infrastructure layer to initiate the Mininet-emulated network.
-To simplify this case the topology file can be given with the ``--topo`` parameter explicitly.
+One of the most common change in the configuration is the file path of the initial topology which is used by the Infrastructure layer to initiate the Mininet-emulated network.
+To simplify this case the topology file can be explicitly given with the ``--topo`` parameter .

-If an error is occurred or need to observe the internal states you can start ESCAPEv2 with an interactive Python shell using the ``--interactive`` flag.
+With the ``--environment`` flag ESCAPE can be started in a pre-defined virtualenv environment whether the virtualenv is permanently enabled with the ``.use_virtualenv`` file or not.

-With the ``--environment`` flag ESCAPEv2 can be started in a pre-defined virtualenv environment whether the virtualenv is permanently enabled with the ``.use_virtualenv`` file or not.
+With the ``--visualization`` flag ESCAPE will send topologies in Virtualizer format to a predefined remote server for the purpose of visualization.

-With the ``--visualization`` flag ESCAPEv2 will send topologies in Virtualizer format to a predefined remote server for the purpose of visualization.
+If an error is occurred or need to observe the internal states, ESCAPE can be started with an interactive Python shell using the ``--interactive`` flag.

 The main layers which grouping the entities are reachable through the main POX object called ``core`` with the names: